vachaj11/JWST-Morphstat/README.md

 ## Standard run

-Following would be a standard usage for statmorph calculation, filtering of the results, etc. :
+Shown bellow would be a standard usage for statmorph calculation, filtering of the results, etc.

+The structure of the input and output `.json` files can be found in [dictionary_structure.md](dictionary_structure.md).

     $ python3